Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

   </div>
   <br />

-The XCH Wallet will receive the CR-CATs in a "Pending Approval" state.
-However, the required proof (in the red circle below) is not present in this wallet.
-The XCH Wallet can attempt to approve of these CR-CATs:
+Even though the recipient is not allowed to hold these CR-CATs, the transaction itself is valid.
+However, just as in the examples at the beginning of this tutorial, the XCH Wallet will receive the CR-CATs in the `Pending Balance for Approval` section of the GUI.
+In this case, the required proof (in the red circle below) is not present.

+The XCH Wallet can still attempt to approve these CR-CATs:

   <div style={{ textAlign: 'center' }}>
     <img src="/img/cr-cat/15_cr-cat.png" alt="Proof not present" />